 From there he moves on to such tracks as “The Perils of Gotham”, “Circus Opening/The Flying Graysons/Death Drop”, “Victory”, and “Descent”.
-All of these show off his bombastic, even flamboyant approach.
+All the above show off his bombastic, even flamboyant approach.
 One specific element that stands out is the horn sections.
 Goldenthal knows how to make horns shriek in such a way that we’ve hardly heard them as loud or overpowering since.

-Tracks such as “Gotham City Boogie”, “Perpetumm Mobile” and especially “Nygma Variations” showcase a wacky, unique style commonly not found in blockbusters today.
+Tracks such as “Gotham City Boogie”, “Perpetumm Mobile”, “Scuba Fight/Claw Island/Emperor of Madness” and especially “Nygma Variations” showcase a wacky, unique style commonly not found in blockbusters today.
 Upon first listen they sound like Goldenthal threw random instruments and melodies into a blender, then layered all the elements together.
 I don’t think they’re unlistenable pieces, you just have to get used to his style.

-Batman Forever has memorable themes combined with Goldenthal’s signature experimental style.
+Batman Forever has memorable themes and melodies combined with Goldenthal’s signature experimental style.
 It’s equally listenable on its own and in the movie.
-Bootlegs are available online although I hope a re-release will happen sooner than later.
+Bootlegs are available online although I hope a full re-release will happen sooner than later.

-While Batman Forever was a drastic change in composing styles from its predecessor, Batman and Robin had comparatively few changes.
-Goldenthal reused so much material from Forever‘s score it’s sometimes hard to tell both scores apart.
+While Batman Forever was a drastic change in composing styles from its predecessor, Batman and Robin has comparatively few changes.
+Goldenthal reused so much material from Forever it’s sometimes hard to tell the scores apart.
 This score has never received an official release.
+Only a short “themes” suite has seen the light of day.
 Hopefully it’ll receive one soon and full bootlegs are available online.

-The “Main Title” is almost exactly like Forever‘s, but its slower and has a backing choir towards the end.
-It’s darker and more Burton-esque.
+The “Main Title” is exactly like Forever‘s except its slower and has a backing choir towards the end.
+It’s darker and a little more Burton-esque.
 I personally enjoy both variations of the theme.
-Tracks like “A New Villian/Batman Drops In” and “Museum Mayhem” reuse motifs and themes as well, but here even more bombastic and flamboyant.
+Tracks like “A New Villian/Batman Drops In” and “Museum Mayhem” reuse motifs and themes as well (“Gotham City Boogie”), but here even more bombastic and flamboyant.
 The orchestrations are almost mind-boggling at times.

 It isn’t until “The Nature of Family” that our first quiet theme is present.
-It’s one of the best original themes written for the score, later reused in “New Family Arrives” and “MacGregor’s Syndrome”.
-Not to be outdone is a short ending theme on “Mine for the Greening/Sad Moments”, also present at the start of “One More Diamond/The Ball” and “Escaping from Arkham”, representing Mr. Freeze’s love for his frozen wife.
-It’s brief but captures a little bit of the character from the comics.
+It’s a redo of the melody found in “Memories Repressed/Love” from Forever‘s score and also gets reused in “New Family Arrives” and “MacGregor’s Syndrome”.
+Not to be outdone is a short theme on “Mine for the Greening/Sad Moments” which is also present at the start of “One More Diamond/The Ball” and “Escaping from Arkham”.
+It represents Mr. Freeze’s love for his frozen wife.
+While brief it captures a little bit of the character from the comics.

-More standout tracks include “A Chilling Chase” (a better version of “Descent”), “Partners Part/Seeing the Light”, “One More Diamond/The Ball”, and a roughly 16-minute endurance test made up of “Ice Malice”, “Final Confrontation”, and “A Helping Hand”, where Goldenthal’s bombastic nature and orchestrations go full force.
+More standout tracks include “A Chilling Chase” (an improvement on “Descent”), “Partners Part/Seeing the Light” (yet another Forever reuse), “One More Diamond/The Ball”, and a roughly 16-minute endurance test made up of “Ice Malice”, “Final Confrontation”, and “A Helping Hand”, where Goldenthal’s bombastic nature and orchestrations go full force.
 “A Helping Hand” includes a surprising amount of darker tones and quiet moments.
 It’s my favorite out of the three.

-Both scores are a testament to the work and style of a unique composer.
-Neither one’s that bad per say.
-I’d even go as far to say they’re underrated, Batman and Robin especially.
+I don’t really have a favorite score here.
+Both are a testament to the work and style of a unique composer.
+I’d even go as far to say they’re underrated, especially Batman and Robin.
 Although you might find these off-putting upon first listen, give them a chance.